 3.2 To qualify and remain qualified to do so, the individual in question must be a current employee of your company or other business and for the avoidance of doubt must not be an independent contractor, supplier, manufacturer or other person who is not your employee.

 3.3 You must include the details of your proposed Authorised User including their name, position title and email address in your Subscription Order.
-The email address provided for the Authorised User must only be a work (and not a personal) email address.
+The email address provided for the Authorised User must only be a work (and not a personal) email address using a domain email of the organisation of the Authorised User.

 3.4 You must notify us if you propose to substitute an individual for the named Authorised User at any time during the Subscription Period.
 We retain discretion to approve any proposed Authorised User (including any substituted Authorised User).